triton-inference-server/fil_backend/docs/model_config.md

 performance for your specific use case.

 #### `use_experimental_optimizations`
-As of release 22.11, this parameter only affects CPU deployments.
+As of release 22.11, this flag only affects CPU deployments.
 Setting it to true can significantly improve both latency and throughput.
 In the future, the current experimental optimizations will become default, and new performance optimizations will be trialed using this flag.
 Even these